 Best practice in ITN coordination

-As well as ensuring the smooth running of the project through to the final reporting it is expected that bringing administration representatives together in this way will provide an excellent basis for future initiatives.
+It is expected that bringing administration representatives together in this way will provide an excellent basis for future initiatives.
 Professor Carsten P. Welsch, head of Liverpool’s Accelerator Physics Group declared the event a great success saying, 'The delegates clearly engaged with the speakers and the discussions were highly productive.
 The next step is to build on this to create a sustainable network of administrators as a forum for optimising processes in the same way that scientific communities function.'
-In addition to Carsten, both Rob Ashworth and Samina Faisal made presentations at the event.
+QUASARs Rob Ashworth and Samina Faisal also both made presentations at the event.